DylanYu/android-lab/README.md

 	performance on any device.
 There are also huge differences between devices with and without a
 	JIT: the best code for a device with a JIT is not always the best code for a device without.

-We made following conclusions after a series of experiments:
+We made following conclusions after series of experiments:

 1. Use 'static final' for constants 1.6x faster than just 'static'.
 2. Make the field public and access directly is 2x faster than using getters/setters.
 3. Use enhanced for-loop(foreach) for a significant improvement to Collections who have implemented interface Itarable.
 Do not use it for Collections who have not implemented the interface.

+##Experiments to measure the efficiency of center mode

+We made following conclusions after series of experiments:

+1. With single mode we can achieve a high computing power rate so we could accomplish the work faster.
+Single mode is a good choice when our work is time sensitive, but with a sacrifice of power.
+2. When we have many tasks to handle, concurrent center mode is slower than single mode, and it consumes more power.
+Also this mode has no advantages to queued center mode.
+For power and time concerns we should abandon this mode.
+3. When we have many tasks to handle, queued center mode consumes minimum power, but it’s the slowest among these three modes.
+We may choose this mode to save power when our work is not time sensitive.

 ##Experiments to trace the UI rendering process and scheduling policy for possible optimization
-TBA
-##Experiments to measure the efficiency of the facility of iOS notification center
 TBA